Dhakshath11/Wells_MCP/readMe.md

 # Wells MCP HyperExecute Server

 ## Abstract
 This project implements a Model Context Protocol (MCP) server for orchestrating Playwright test automation on the LambdaTest HyperExecute platform.
-It provides a robust, extensible backend for running, analyzing, and managing Playwright tests in cloud environments, with support for YAML configuration, CLI integration, and LambdaTest credentials management.
+It provides a robust, extensible backend for running, analyzing, and managing Playwright tests in cloud environments, with support for YAML configuration, CLI integration, LambdaTest credentials management, and production-grade logging and error handling.

+---

+## Key Features (2025 Framework Update)
+- **Centralized Logger Integration:** All major modules and server tools use a unified logger (`src/commons/logger.ts`) for info, warning, and error messages, improving traceability and debugging.
+- **Production-Ready Error Handling:** Error handling is standardized across all modules, with clear logging and error propagation for easier debugging and reliability.
+- **Extensible MCP Tooling:** New tools and modules should follow the logger and error handling pattern for consistency and maintainability.
+- **Improved Test Distribution & Analysis:** Playwright and Karate test distribution tools now provide deeper logging and error feedback for cloud orchestration.
+- **Enhanced Debugging:** All test suites and server modules are instrumented with logger calls, making it easier to trace issues during local and cloud test runs.

 ---